LibreCAD/docs/guides/blocks.rst

    - Blocks inserted from the **Block List**:

       #.
-Each block can be placed at a different locations, scale, rotation angle, and can also be placed in an array.
+A block can be placed at a different locations, scale, and/or rotation angle, and also be placed in an array.
       #.
 Blocks inserted from the same block in the **Block List** is called an *instance*.
-If a block is inserted from the same block multiple times all the *instances*  of the block are linked.  **Changes to one instance of the block will be reflected in all instances of that block.**
+If a block is inserted from the same block multiple times all *instances* of the block are linked.  **Changes to one instance of the block will be reflected in all instances of that block.**

    - Blocks inserted from the **Library Browser**:

       #.
 Each block can be placed at a different location, rotation angle and/or scale.
       #.
 Blocks inserted multiple times will create a new instance of the block in the **Block List** each time it is inserted.
-After the initial insertion, the blocks will numbered sequentially (*BlockName*, *BlockName-0*, *BlockName-1*, ...)
+After the initial insertion, the blocks will numbered sequentially (e.g. *BlockName*, *BlockName-0*, *BlockName-1*, ...)
 The inserted blocks will be independent of each other.

 .. _ugBlocksList: